-Those of us in the know will grab vegetable for our grill first.
 Charred, smoky vegetables are a fantastic addition to salads, pasta or used as the star of your picnic plate.
-Here’s my guide to grilling all the vegetables.
+And it’s time to get to know how to grill all the veggies.

 Once cut, either toss vegetables is oil and seasoning or marinate them.
 Oil is important in grilling because it helps to prevent the vegetables from sticking or drying out on the grill and helps the seasoning stick to the vegetables.